top of page

 Kyro shook his head.
 “No. They will kill you.”

-“I’m old and weak—they’ll kill me soon anyway.
+“I’ve grown old and weak—they’ll kill me soon anyway.
 Just promise to give your father my sympathies when you get back.”

 “That’s the least I can do.”